1BlackBeauty/1BlackBeauty_Readme.md/README.md

-# 1BlackBeauty_Readme.md
+# *1BlackBeauty_Readme.md*

-## Just A Little Bit About Me
+# *Just A Little Bit About Me*

-***Hey everyone welcome to my first-ever **readme.md** repository.
-I am just starting to learn about coding and the reason why is because I was doing some work training AI chatbots, and well the rest is history.
-Ultimately I found GitHub and figured this could be a very valuable tool in expanding my knowledge about everything and anything that has to deal with coding (front & backend).
-I am from Columbus, OH, attend college online for Criminal Justice, and enjoy reading, and writing short stories/poetry but have never published anything (one day), and trying to learn something new each and every day.
-If you have any questions feel free to ask and I just might have an answer to your question!***
+*My name is **Danyel**, but you can call me **Danny**, and welcome to my **readme.md** repository.
+I am a novice when it comes to coding, and I have decided that does not sit well with me because I am the tech-savvy one in the family.
+So far, I have managed to adapt just as the many emerging technologies, navigating them with ease. **Everything except for coding**.
+Ultimately, I found GitHub and decided to use this platform as an extremely very valuable tool for expanding my knowledge about everything pertaining to coding (front & backend).
+I reside in **Columbus, OH (GO BUCKS)** and am freelancing at the moment (in between gigs at the moment), but seeking the next big thing like everyone else.*

+**Being a simple gal from the Midwest, I enjoy the simple things in life.
+Curling up with a good book or watching movies, writing short stories/poetry (never quite had the nerve to publish anything yet), and spending time with those who spend time with me.
+I have made it a goal to try and learn at least one new thing a day because why not?*